 Before your organization can implement a predictive maintenance strategy, you must first understand your asset criticality.

-Knowing the answers to these questions help your organization to focus their maintenance processes on your most critical assets and assist in making critical decisions related to your predictive maintenance strategy.
+Knowing the answers to these questions helps your organization to focus their maintenance processes on your most critical assets and assist in making critical decisions related to your predictive maintenance strategy.
 Additionally, rules can be aligned with operational readiness to meet different business goals.

 Predictive maintenance is dependent on new age technology.
 Asset sensors will need to be installed on ‘old-clunky machines’ in order for asset information to be collected.
 Additional software may be required for data to be collected and effectively managed.
 These implementations need to take place before a predictive maintenance program can begin.